← All tools

 4. Filter by category - control characters, printable, extended - using the tabs.

-Reading the ASCII Table
+Reading Extended ASCII Codes

 Characters 0–31 and 127 are non-printable control codes: tab (9), line feed (10), carriage return (13), escape (27), and others inherited from teletype machines.
-Characters 32–126 are printable: space, digits 0–9 (48–57), uppercase A–Z (65–90), lowercase a–z (97–122), and punctuation.
-Knowing these ranges helps when parsing binary formats, writing regex character classes, or debugging encoding issues between systems.
+Characters 32–126 are printable: space, digits 0–9, and punctuation.
+Our table also includes extended ASCII codes (128–255) for Latin-1 supplement reference, ensuring you have a complete binary character codes map for legacy and modern systems.
+This html entity lookup functionality helps bridge the gap between raw numeric codes and web-safe character representations.

 Frequently Asked Questions